AndyGreenPhD/journal-rss-feeds/README.md

 Digital Investigation | https://www.journals.elsevier.com/forensic-science-international-digital-investigation/rss

 ## Other InfoSec-related journals
-This is a list of journals I follow
+This is a list of InfoSec-related journals I follow.

 Journal name | RSS URL
 ------------ | -------